stablecaps/ice-cat-wrangler/README.md

 Note: The permissions in 04_create_lambda_permissions are somewhat broad as this is a dev environment.
 These permissions would be tightened up via granular permissions in UAT before being deployed to PROD.
 I would utilise cloudtrail to create [restrictive policies](https://skildops.com/blog/generate-restricted-aws-iam-policy-via-cloudtrail)

 6. infra-terra has a `Makefile`.
-It contains a convinience function to create terraform docs.
+It contains a convenience function to create terraform docs.
 Run using:

 ```shell
 make docs